IGBC/Blog/content/Blog/2021-02-xx_MyOtherComputerIsARacecar.md

-title = My Other Computer is a Racecar status = draft
+Title: My Other Computer is a Racecar
+status: draft

 # My Other Computer Is a Racecar
 _Experiments in building computers in very "not recomended" configurations